Radix

 In a positional numeral system, the radix (radices) or base is the number of unique digits, including the digit zero, used to represent numbers.
-For example, for the decimal system (the most common system in use today) the radix is ten, because it uses the ten digits from 0 through 9.
+For example, in decimal systems (the most common systems in use today) the radix is ten.

 In any standard positional numeral system, a number is conventionally written as (x)_{y} with x as the string of digits and y as its base.
 For base ten, the subscript is usually assumed and omitted (together with the enclosing parentheses), as it is the most common way to express value.
 For example, (100)_{10} is equivalent to 100 (the decimal system is implied in the latter) and represents the number one hundred, while (100)_{2} (in the binary system with base 2) represents the number four.

+Electronic computers process and store information in the simplest way, as bits of binary code, which have a radix of 2.

 Etymology

 Radix is a Latin word for "root".
 Root can be considered a synonym for base, in the arithmetical sense.